OpenNebula/docs/source/operation/network_management/vn_templates.rst

 Virtual Networks Templates
 ===========================

 The Virtual Network Templates allows the end user to create virtual networks without knowing the details of the underlying infrastructure.
-Tipically the administrator defines the virtual network templates with all the required physical attributes and let the end user to add all the logic information like address ranges, gateway, etc.
+Tipically the administrator setsup the templates with the required physical attributes, e.g. driver or physical device information and let the end user to add all the logic information like address ranges or gateway.

 Virtual Network Templates can be instantiated several times and shared between multiple users.

 Virtual Network Template Definition
 ====================================

-A Virtual Network Template is a representation of a Virtual Network, so a template can be defined by using the same attributes available for a Virtual Network, like address range, security groups, etc. Virtual Network Templates and Virtual Networks also share their required attributes, so depending on what driver is defined at the Virtual Network Template it will need to be defined different attributes.
-The available network drivers and what their requirements are available :ref:`here <manage_vnets>`, at Physical Network Attributes section.
+A Virtual Network Template is a representation of a Virtual Network, so a template can be defined by using the same attributes available for a Virtual Network.
+Virtual Network Templates and Virtual Networks also share their required attributes depending on driver they are using (see the requirements :ref:`here <manage_vnets>`, Physical Network Attributes section).

-Also it's possible to define in which clusters the networks will be in after instantiate the virtual network template by using the ``CLUSTER_IDS`` attribute.
+When a network is created by instantiating a Virtual Network Template is is associated to the default cluster.
+You can control which clusters the networks will be in with the ``CLUSTER_IDS`` attribute.

 Here is an example of a Virtual Network Template with one address range: